top of page

 Here is the pattern we kept seeing in pilots: the pilot worked, outputs were strong, and no function rejected it.
 Six months later, nothing was live.
 The field was still on last quarter’s material.
 Market access was still clarifying payer coverage manually.
 Brand teams were quietly rebuilding documents because the review cycle took longer than preparing the material.
 Nobody blocked it.
 Nothing shipped.

 We were helping draft payer coverage updates for a specialty brand during a launch window.
 The system used retrieval-augmented generation (RAG) grounded on indexed payer policy bulletins and coverage documents.
-A payer bulletin is the document insurers publish describing coverage criteria and reimbursement conditions.
+A payer bulletin is a formal document published by health insurers to outline specific coverage criteria, reimbursement conditions, and clinical requirements for therapy.
 The output was structured and formatted for field use.

 During controlled testing, a medical reviewer caught something automated validation did not.
 The draft incorporated language from a payer bulletin that was still present in the data lake but predated a recent label clarification.
 Left unchecked, it could have produced field-facing guidance that drifted outside the approved label.
 The retrieval worked exactly as designed.
 The system treated “available in the data” and “eligible for use under current label and policy controls” as the same thing.